kgashok/orientations/competencyJava.md

 Drop me a line if you want to have a quick chat or join me on one of my courses to develop your technical skills.

 CA App Experience Analytics, a whole new level of visibility.
 Learn more.
 Brought to you in partnership with CA Technologies.

+### Java for Beginners

+What you will learn

+This Java SE 8 Fundamentals training introduces you to object-oriented programming using the Java language.
+Through hands-on exercises, you’ll begin to build a baseline of knowledge to propel your career in development.

+Learn To:

+Use Java programming language constructs to create a Java technology application.
+Use decision and looping constructs and methods to dictate program flow.
+Understand basic object oriented concepts such as inheritance, encapsulation, and abstraction.
+Use and manipulate object references, and to write simple error handling code.

+Use the new SE 8 java.time and java.time.format packages to format and print the local date and time.
+Specify a data modification by passing a predicate lambda expression to the Collections class.

+Benefits to You
+By enrolling in this course, you’ll expand your knowledge of Java SE 8, while building your Java skill set.
+You’ll build a solid basis in the Java programming language upon which to base continued work and training.

+AudienceCourse ObjectivesCourse Topic

+Application Developers
+Developer
+Project Manager
+System Administrator
+Team Leader
+Technical Administrator
+Technical Consultant
+Web Administrator
+Write Java code that uses variables, arrays, conditional and loop constructs Manipulate primitive numeric data and string data using Java operators Create Java classes and use object references
+Access the fields and methods of an object

+Manipulate text data using the methods of the String and StringBuilder classes

+Use casting without losing precision or causing errors Declare, override, and invoke methods
+Access and create static fields and methods
+Use classes from the java.time and java.time.format packages to format and print the local date and time Encapsulate a class using access modifiers and overloaded constructors

+Define and implement a simple class hierarchy Demonstrate polymorphism by implementing a Java Interface Use a Predicate Lambda expression as the argument to a method Handle a checked exception in a Java application

+What Is a Java Program?

+Introduction to Computer Programs
+Key Features of the Java Language
+The Java Technology and Development Environment Running/testing a Java program

+Creating a Java Main Class

+Java Classes The main Method

+Data In the Cart

+Introducing variables Working with Strings Working with numbers Manipulating numeric data

+Managing Multiple Items

+Working with Conditions Working with a List of Items Processing a list of items

+Describing Objects and Classes

+Working with objects and classes
+Defining fields and methods
+Declaring, Instantiating, and Initializing Objects Working with Object References Doing more with Arrays
+Introducing the NetBeans IDE
+Introducing the Soccer League Use Case

+Manipulating and Formatting the Data in Your Program

+Using the String Class
+Using the Java API Docs
+Using the StringBuilder Class More about primitive data types The remaining numeric operators Promoting and casting variables

+Creating and Using Methods

+Using methods
+Method arguments and return values Static methods and variables How Arguments are Passed to a Method Overloading a method

+Using Encapsulation

+Access Control Encapsulation Overloading constructors

+More on Conditionals

+Relational and conditional operators More ways to use if/else constructs Using Switch Statements Using the NetBeans Debugger

+More on Arrays and Loops

+Working with Dates
+Parsing the args Array Two-dimensional Arrays Alternate Looping Constructs Nesting Loops

+The ArrayList class

+Using Inheritance

+Overview of inheritance
+Working with subclasses and superclasses Overriding methods in the superclass Introducing polymorphism Creating and extending abstract classes

+Using Interfaces

+Polymorphism in the JDK foundation classes Using Interfaces Using the List Interface
+Introducing Lambda expressions

+Handling Exceptions

+Handling Exceptions: An overview Propagation of exceptions Catching and throwing exceptions Handling multiple exceptions and errors